Investors: Buy Your Next RV Park with Insurance in Mind

 • If you are in a high wind or hail zone, what type of roof do you have?
 What is the wind and hail rating of your roof?
 Has it been updated in the last 20 years?

 • Provide recent photos of the property and pictures of the buildings to show good condition.
-If you are in a high fire brush zone, show that you have open space and a hard, fire-resistant landscape.
-Take a picture of the electrical panels, roof, plumbing in mechanical rooms, etc.
+If you are in a high wildfire area, show that you have open space and a hard, fire-resistant landscape.
+Take a picture of the electrical panels, roof, and plumbing in the mechanical rooms.

 Liability Insurance Considerations